There is an option now on your profile page

 - Subverted in Twilight the movie, when Edward is obviously not intimidated by Charlie, Bella's dad.
 Though Charlie is the sheriff, not to mention cleaning his shotgun at the time... none of that really matters, as it's not at all close to an even match physically or mentally.

-- A variant appears in Uncle Buck, where Buck realizes his niece's boyfriend, Bug, is only interested in sex and sets out to scare him off, constantly talking amiably.
+- A variant appears in this movie, where Buck realizes his niece's boyfriend, Bug, is only interested in sex and sets out to scare him off, constantly talking amiably.
 It's actually creepy:

 Buck: We can talk about burying the hatchet.
 You know what a hatchet is, don't you, Bug?